Projective Cyclic Groups in Higher Dimensions: Final toughs

-\item There is also another classification of the projective transformations of $PSL(3,\C)$ in terms of the fixed set given in \cite{santos}, which is closely related to our classification but properly talking does not agree with the one exposed here. \item Let $X$ be the space, of all positive definite, symmetric $3 \times 3$-matrices with real coefficients, of determinant 1, there is a metric $d$ such that $X$ is a $CAT(0)$-space and the action of $SL(3,\R)$ on $X$ given by $fxf^{t}$, where $x\in X$ and $f\in SL(3,\R)$, is by isometries.
-Then by using the classification of isometries in $CAT(0)$-spaces one can classify elements of $SL(3,\R)$ in to parabolic, loxodromic and elliptic however is not hard to show, see \cite{fns}, that such classification does no agree with the one induced by definition \ref{d:tipos}. \item From the the theory of $CAT(0)$-spaces one know that isometries can be classified in to three types namely elliptic, parabolic or hyperbolic.
+From the the theory of $CAT(0)$-spaces one know that isometries can be classified in to three types namely elliptic, parabolic or hyperbolic.
 In virtue of the similarity of our results with the ones coming from $CAT(0)$-spaces, is natural to ask if it is possible to use this theory to deal with the classification of projective transformations.
 We got two naive partial answers: first since $\P^n$ is compact one cannot use directly the theory of $CAT(0)$-spaces to deal with the problem of classification of projective transformations, second, a result in \cite{fns} asserts that the fixed set of parabolic elements should be contractible in the Tits boundary of $X$, in consequence for $n>1$, the projective space $\P^n$ cannot be the tits boundary of a proper $CAT(0)$-space where the projective transformations are extensions of isometries of $X$.
-Unfortunately the authors do not know if it is possible to use the classification of elements of $CAT(0)$-spaces, in other way, to deal with the problem of classifying projective transformations. \end{enumerate} \end{remark}